-Adaptive management requires regular and periodic review.
-Objectives identified in this section will be reviewed periodically by the Council.
-The Council will also review, modify, eliminate, or consider new measures, as appropriate, to best carry out the goals and objectives of this management policy.
+Because adaptive management requires regular and periodic review, the management objectives identified in this section will be reviewed periodically by the Council.
+The Council will also review, modify, eliminate, or consider new management measures, as appropriate, to best carry out the management objectives for the Arctic FMP.